Who are we?

 - information required for your participation in activities at an event

 - information necessary to provide you with press releases or e-mail alerts

 - information you give us in forms or surveys

 - information you give us when you submit content to a digital touchpoint

 - information about your visits to our events or PMI touchpoints

-- information you give us in calls you make to switchboards or call centres (for example, in connection with an event)
+- information you give us in communications you have with us in connection with an event or a campaign

 - information about your preferences and interests